getodk/docs/odk2-src/services-install.rst

   - `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_

 There are no other ODK Android tools that are prerequisites to installing ODK Services.
-However, this tool is a prerequisite for all the other ODK 2 Android tools.
+However, this tool is a prerequisite for all the other ODK-X Android tools.

 .. _services-install: